GoogleContainerTools/kpt-functions-sdk/README.md

 ### SDK CLI

-`create-kpt-functions` package which was installed as a `devDependencies` provides the `kpt` CLI binary for interacting with the NPM package:
+The `create-kpt-functions` package, which is installed via `devDependencies`, provides the `kpt` CLI to help develop new functions.
+It includes commands to create, build, publish, and more:

 ```console
 KPT functions CLI.